pranavsinghpatil/rife-trade/struct.md

 ├─── localhost_8080-Rife-Trade-Dashboard.jpeg # A screenshot of the Rife Trade Dashboard.
 ├─── README.md # Contains information about the project.
 ├─── requirements.txt # Lists the Python dependencies for the backend.
+├─── struct.md # This file, outlining the project structure.
-├─── controllers/ # Likely contains backend logic for handling requests (currently empty).
+├─── controllers/ # Contains backend logic for handling requests.
 ├─── front/
 │   ├─── bun.lockb # Lockfile for the Bun package manager.
 │   ├─── components.json # Configuration for UI components.